qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Repair Shapefile
 ----------------
-Repairs a broken Shapefile by recreating missing or broken SHX files.
+Repairs a broken ESRI Shapefile dataset by (re)creating the SHX file.

 Parameters
 ..........